 Brazil's BRF pledges net zero carbon emissions by 2040

-The announcement was made during an ESG event hosted by company managers including Chief Executive Lorival Luz.
+The announcement was made during an environmental, social, and governance event hosted by Chief Executive Lorival Luz and Grazielle Parenti, the company's vice president for corporate affairs and sustainability.

+"We know it is not going to be an easy trajectory," said Luz.
+"A goal of this magnitude demands participation of the entire supply chain."

+BRF executives reiterated a commitment to track 100% of grains purchased from the Amazon and Cerrado regions by 2025, a move aimed at avoiding suppliers linked to deforestation.

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))